mike-ward/mike-ward.github.io/_posts/2007-04-28-publishing-to-bloget-with-google-docs-amp-spreadsheets.md

 ---
 layout: post
-title:  Publishing to Bloget with Google Docs &amp; Spreadsheets
+title: 'Publishing to Bloget with Google Docs &amp; Spreadsheets'
 ---
 I'm not sure how long this has been available but you can now post to your blog using [Google Docs & Spreadsheets](http://docs.google.com/).
 You can add your blog by clicking the Publish button.
 In the dialog your see a button labeled "Post to blog".